JuanEstebanMedina/ALDA/dev-log.md

 .\env\Scripts\activate
 ```

-Now, I can add all dependencies related to the project
+Now, I add all dependencies related to the project
 ```sh
 pip install pandas black numpy matplotlib pytest coverage
 ```

-Also, I had to install Anaconda and on the `Anaconda Prompt` use
+Also, install Anaconda and on the `Anaconda Prompt` use
 ```sh
 conda install ipykernel
 ```